Collection View Cell

 For guidance on how a collection view cell can be used within the collection view, see Collection View.

-Because collection view cells are meant to be highly visual, you must include an image view.
+Collection view cells are meant to be visual, which is why they must include an image.

 The collection view cell has two fixed sizes when displaying the labels – 110px and 120px.